kkensuke/myjb-en/pages/python/basics.md

 ```

 In programming, every object has a data type.
 For example, the number `1` has the data type `int`.
 The "Hello World" string has the data type `str`.
-If the data types are different, the operations will be performed differently.
+The operations will be performed differently depending on the data types of targets.

 For example, `+` operator is used to add two numbers, and `+` operator is used to concatenate two strings.